Want 5 quick ways to improve as a podcast host or guest?

 The reality is that it’s one thing to know how to create great content.
 It’s another thing to know how to deliver your content in a way that compels someone to take action.

-When you master both you’ll find that listener engagement skyrockets and that every interview you conduct results in a steady stream of leads.
+When you master both you’ll find that listener engagement skyrockets and that every interview you conduct results in a steady stream of high-quality leads.

 Then you’ll finally experience what it’s like to be one of those in-demand guests that people just can not stop raving about.